If you sit formal exams at the University of Adelaide you must be aware of the following requirements:

-Any breach of the requirements, whether committed intentionally or unintentionally may be regarded as 'misconduct', and dealt with under the University's Academic Dishonesty Procedures contained within the Academic Honesty Policy.
+- Any breach of the requirements, whether committed intentionally or unintentionally may be regarded as 'misconduct', and dealt with under the University's academic misconduct procedures contained within the Academic Integrity Policy.

-As a general rule, the University does not consider minor ailments such as colds and respiratory infections as grounds for being certified unfit to sit an exam.
+- As a general rule, the University does not consider minor ailments such as colds and respiratory infections as grounds for being unfit to sit an exam.

 You are strongly advised not to bring a bag and/or personal items to the exam venue.
 The University takes no responsibility for any loss or damage to those items.